-I own a property on Example 1 on the Burnt River just north of Fenelon Falls.
+I own a property on a second second on the Burnt River just north of Fenelon Falls.

 I live in southwestern Ontario approximately a 3 hour drive from Kawartha Lakes

 I bought the property on Exercise 7 years ago with the primary reason being access to the rail trail for snowmobiling and ATVing.